mozilla/sccache/docs/GHA.md

 # GitHub Actions

-To use the [GitHub Actions cache](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows), you need to set `SCCACHE_GHA` to `on` to enable it.
+To use the [GitHub Actions cache](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows), you need to set `SCCACHE_GHA_ENABLED` to `on` to enable it.

 By changing `SCCACHE_GHA_VERSION`, we can purge all the cache.